Skip to content

 When raising capital to get your startup off the ground, the Company and the investor will need to agree on a valuation for the Company prior to issuing any shares.
 The valuation will help determine the price being paid per share by the investor.
 If you cannot agree to a valuation for the Company, you may consider pivoting to a Simple Agreement for Future Equity or Convertible Note round.

 If you are at the stage where you are looking to finalise your investment terms in a legal document, you have likely found a potential investor and wooed them with your pitch.
 At this stage, it is common to use a term sheet to negotiate the key terms of the deal between you and your investor.
-The term sheet is generally non-binding; however, seeking legal advice before signing a term sheet is highly recommended because the formal legal documents are drafted based on these terms.
+The term sheet is generally non-binding, but you should seek legal advice before signing because the formal legal documents will be drafted based on these terms.

 Another step to consider before you put pen to paper on the legal documents is to generate a capitalisation table for your startup.
 A capitalisation table sets out the ownership percentage of each shareholder once the capital raise is complete.
 Once you and your investor have signed a term sheet and you are aware of your company’s share capital structure upon completion of the raise, you can formalise the next phase through both: